Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you are interested in tourist cards, you will also be interested in

-9 Streets neighborhood.| ©Gerard Stolk
+Neighborhood of the 9 streets| ©Gerard Stolk

-9 Streets neighborhood.| ©Gerard Stolk
+Neighborhood of the 9 streets| ©Gerard Stolk

 With guaranteed access to the best attractions of the city (or the country), you just have to enjoy it.
-A good way to do it is to walk through its streets and neighborhoods with a specialized guide who will explain everything you see.
+A good way to do this is to walk through its streets and neighborhoods with a specialized guide who will explain everything you see.
 I have written a guide about 6 Best Amsterdam Tours.

-If in addition to visiting Amsterdam you have decided to get the Holland Pass to discover also the best of the country, I recommend you to read this article on 5 Best Day Trips from Amsterdam to plan your visit to the best destinations in the Netherlands.
+If in addition to visiting Amsterdam you have decided to get the Holland Pass to discover the best of the country, I recommend you to read this article on 5 Best Day Trips from Amsterdam to plan your visit to the best destinations in the Netherlands.

 Book the Amsterdam All Inclusive Pass